flytzen/blog/_posts/2019-08-14-ai-will-fundamentally-change-software.md

 Building conversational UIs that actually work is really hard - but it is getting easier every day and it will start to become an expectation for more and more people.
 Just think about how we engage with our various digital assistants.
 Even the humble Google Search is a lot more than just a "search", you can ask it to translate things or do math amongst many other things.

-When will your customers begin to expect that they can just log in to your portal and ask a question like "when will my loan be approved", rather than having to click through the menus to find the list of loan applications, open it and see the status there?
+When will your customers begin to expect that they can just log in to your portal and ask a question like "when will my t-shirt arrive", rather than having to click on their account, list their orders, click on the right one and go through to "tracking"?

 # Re-imaging problems fundamentally
 All the above has really been about how we change existing types of software and problems to take advantage of AI to make it better or more efficient.
 For most of us, that is probably the primary thing we need to worry about because that **isn't going away anytime soon**.

 But there is also another whole class of problems that we can start to solve that simply wasn't possible before.

-For example, there are some emerging examples of personalised finance and insurance where AI is used to create products tailored completely to one individual person; for low-value products that would never have been possible before.
-I think that as the tools get better and we get more used to thinking about how to *apply* AI to the real-world, many, many more scenarios and new types of products will begin to emerge.
+I recently spoke to [Salad Money](https://www.saladmoney.co.uk/), a Social Enterprise that provide small, short-term loans.
+They use Open Banking and have fully automated their loan approval process, making it possible to provide these small, cheap loans cost-effectively and at scale.
+As they build up more data, they will be able to use Machine Learning to provide more tailored products to individuals, without having complicated or unfair assessment processes.

+This general ability to take what used to be quite complicated things that required expert involvement, automate it and deploy it at scale is something I, personally, am quite excited about and I think we will see a lot of innovation in that space.

 # So what do I do now?
 I am on the journey myself, I don't know the answers.